-Building on the learnings from the Centres of Excellence project, which ended in March 2020, the ministry has invested \$1.5M in 2020-2021 from the ELCC Agreement to support professional learning opportunities for Francophone and Indigenous early years professionals.
+Through the Canada-Ontario Early Learning and Child Care and Early Childhood Workforce Agreements, the ministry is investing \$3M to support professional learning opportunities for Francophone and Indigenous early years professionals.
 These opportunities are designed to better meet their needs through more targeted, differentiated cultural and regional approaches.